-- Complete a BACB-Approved Course Sequence (ACS) either as part of your master’s program or through courses offered independent of a graduate program.
-All master’s or doctoral degree programs that hold accreditation from the Association for Behavior Analysis International (ABAI) include a BCBA® pre-approved course sequence as part of the curriculum.Some schools also offer post-graduate ACS courses separate from graduate program curriculum specifically designed to meet the ABA course requirements necessary to qualify to take the BCBA® Exam.
+- Complete a Verified Course Sequence (VCS) either as part of your master’s program or through courses offered independent of a graduate program.
+All master’s or doctoral degree programs that hold accreditation from the Association for Behavior Analysis International (ABAI) include a BCBA® pre-approved course sequence as part of the curriculum.Some schools also offer post-graduate VCS courses separate from graduate program curriculum specifically designed to meet the ABA course requirements necessary to qualify to take the BCBA® Exam.

 - If your graduate program does not include a BACB pre-approved course sequence, confirm that it includes the proper course content allocation.
 Programs without a pre-approved course sequence would need to be evaluated by BACB when applying to sit for the BCBA® Exam to verify curriculum requirements were met.

 Accredited online programs offer a beneficial addition to campus-based options, providing many students with access to a wider variety of ABA programs that better align with different potential career paths (whether in ABA specifically or in psychology or education with a focus in ABA) regardless of their geographical location.

 To be eligible for BCBA® certification, you would need to satisfy BACB Experience Standards.
-Some institutions with ABA graduate degree programs offer practicum as part of the curriculum that meet these requirements (1,000 hours in length, including at least one week of supervision; or intensive practicum of 750 hours in length, including at least one week of supervision).
+Some institutions with ABA graduate degree programs offer practicum as part of the curriculum that meet these requirements (conventional practicum of 1,000 hours; or intensive practicum of 750 hours).

-If you complete a program that doesn’t include a practicum, you must complete 1,500 hours of independent field experience, including at least two weeks of supervision.
+If you complete a program that doesn’t include a practicum, you must complete 1,500 hours of independent field experience.

 Some of the ABA providers in Maine where you may be able to complete your independent field experience include: